Shahzada Rehmatullah Khan Durrani: Political career

+Commemoration

+In a solemn gathering, the Pashtune Congress Balochistan and Sadozai Qaumi Welfare Organization Balochistan joined hands to host a memorial reference for the late Durrani at the Sadozai House in Quetta.
+This event was a tribute to his impactful life and legacy within the Sadozai dynasty of the Durrani Tribe.
+Durrani's commitment to the cause of independence, his camaraderie with Qazi Muhammad Essa Khan, and his support for Jinnah, have left an mark on the hearts of his followers, friends and family.

 As volunteer

 Durrani helped the victims of the 1935 Quetta earthquake and was the chief of the Sadozai tribe in Balochistan.
 He founded the Sadozai Qaumi Welfare Organization.
 He died from cancer on 29 November 1992 at the age of 73.